Andrey Kovatchev: Position on constitutional affairs of the EU

-Andrey Kovatchev is supportive of the pan-European lists for European Parliament elections.
+Kovatchev is supportive of the pan-European lists for European Parliament elections.
 According to the measure, proposed by British liberal MEP Andrew Duff, a small part of the MEPs are elected with a trans-national European list, thus forming an EU constituency.
 According to Kovatchev, the initiative is an unambiguous sign that the federal project is the only way toward for Europe.
 Despite the divisions in almost all parliamentary groups and the strong opposition from leading MEPs in the EPP, the Bulgarian MEP asserts that the rejection of this proposal by the new reinvigorated European Parliament would be surrender to national populism.
 For him and many other federalist, pan-European lists expand the political space from the regional and national to the supranational.
 Such European representation would strengthen the legitimacy of the European political parties.

 As a next step for strengthening the democratic legitimacy of EU institutions, Kovatchev proposes to merge the position of President of the European Council and the European Commission in one President of the European Union who could be elected by the European citizens directly.